d3cod3/GAmuza/README.md

 Actually GAmuza 1.0 is in development (this repo) and is not finished yet, but this is just a matter of time, the real deal is porting this project to Linux and Windows (just for mac now, compatible from osx 10.7 Lion), so, if anyone interested in join me in this project, is more than welcome!!

-# Working on:
+# NOW Working on:

-* The TIMELINE GUI Module, making ofxNSWindower fully compatible with OF Events and the last version of [ofxTimeline](https://github.com/YCAMInterlab/ofxTimeline)
+* The TIMELINE GUI Module, binding the last version of [ofxTimeline](https://github.com/YCAMInterlab/ofxTimeline), and make it compatible with GAmuza core

 # Version history